 Meeting Place and Times

-Boys & Girls Club meets Monday-Thursday, right after school until 5pm, in Room N-206.
+Boys & Girls Club meets Monday-Friday, right after school until 6pm, in Room Z-196.
 We provide tutoring, field trips, college advice, community service, and more.
 Come and join us!

 Message from the Coordinator